OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-05.md

 In Christ Jesus, neither circumcision nor uncircumcision has any significance.
 What matters is faith expressing itself through love.

 ## Galatians 5:7
 You were running well.
-Who hindered you from following the truth?
+Who prevented you from obeying the truth?

 ## Galatians 5:8
-This persuasion does not come from the one who calls you.
+This influence does not come from the one who calls you.

 ## Galatians 5:9
-A little yeast works through the whole batch of dough.
+A small amount of yeast affects the whole batch of dough.

 ## Galatians 5:10
 I have confidence in the Lord that you will not adopt any other view.
 But the one who is causing you confusion will bear the penalty, whoever he is.